 Dalt Vila UNESCO Site

-Towering over Ibiza Town, is Dalt Vila, a 16th-Century, renaissance era fort built by Charles V. Built to defend against pirate attacks.
-The fort is now open to tours around the seven bastions, and it’s a popular daytrip for charter guests.
-Not only is the fort’s history awe-inspiring, the site offers sprawling views of Ibiza Town’s harbor and old fishing district.
+Towering over Ibiza Town is Dalt Vila, a 16th-Century, renaissance era fort built by Charles V. Built to defend against pirate attacks.
+The fort is now open to tours around the seven bastions, and it’s a popular day trip for charter guests.
+Not only is the fort’s history awe-inspiring, but the site also offers sprawling views of Ibiza Town’s harbor and old fishing district.